mvipinchand/SEP_786_ML_Project/README.md

 # SEP_786_ML_Project
-This is ML project for AL &amp; ML Fundamentals Course
+This is ML project for AL &amp; ML Fundamentals Course in McMaster University